 Burgh Parish, nestled in the Suffolk countryside, is steeped in quiet heritage.
-Its most prominent landmark is St Botolph’s Church, a Grade II* listed building dating back to the 14th century.Archaeological evidence suggests Burgh may have hosted a church during the Middle Saxon period, underscoring its long-standing religious and civic importance to this part of East Suffolk.It’s homes are dotted around the hills of the parish between productive fields where a variety of crops are grown, including barley, rape, maize and sugar beet.
+Its most prominent landmark is St Botolph’s Church, a Grade II* listed building dating back to the 14th century.Archaeological evidence suggests Burgh may have hosted a church during the Middle Saxon period, underscoring its long-standing religious and civic importance to this part of East Suffolk.Homes are dotted around the hills of the parish between productive fields where a variety of crops are grown, including barley, rape, maize and sugar beet.

 Burgh is a village and civil parish in East Suffolk, about 3.5 miles (6 km) north-west of the town of Woodbridge.There was a church in the burgh in the middle Saxon period.
 The present church building dates from the 14th century and is a Grade II* listed building.
 Several artists and craftsmen live and work in the parishThe population of Burgh, was 182 at the 2021 census in 84 households.
 Because of its small size, there is no parish council, and no parish rate is levied.
 Instead, there is a parish meeting to which all villagers are invited, typically held on the first Wednesday evening of a full week in April and again in October.During these meetings residents are welcome to discuss the issues, problems, concerns and affairs of the village.